nteract/semiotic/public/assets/markdown/xyframe.md

 ### points: { [_data_] }

 An _array_ of arrays or objects representing individual points on a chart.
-If you want to show points on a line or area chart, use the [`showLinePoints`](#showlinepoints-boolean) property.
+If you want to show points on a line or summary chart, use the [`showLinePoints`](#showlinepoints-boolean) property.

 ```jsx
 var points = [[1, 2], [3, 4], [5, 8], [7, 16], [9, 32], [11, 64], [13, 128]]